aebarthyi/CSE228Project/README.md

 ## Work in progress:
 1. Filters
-2. Inverse FFT blocks (or singular butterfly units, depending on multipliers specified)
+2. Inverse FFT blocks
+3. Parameterized butterfly units for parallelism

 ## How to test
 Once the sbt kernel is opened up (Done by step 2 of Getting Started), you can test all of the created tests by running the `test` command.\